Crete or Corfu: Which Island Should Be Your Next Greek Destination?

 Kids in Paleokastritsa, Corfu.

-Most families with smaller children prefer not to travel too far from their hotel and just to enjoy its facilities and its environment, in which case both islands have great family resorts with water parks and a lot more to offer.
+Most families with small children prefer to stay within their hotel and enjoy its facilities and environment.
+In this case, both islands have great family resorts with water parks and much more.
+This guide to the best hotels in Crete with water parks can be helpful when picking a place to stay for your family.

-You might also want to read MommaLovesGreece’s advice on the Best Hotels in Corfu for Families
+You can read MommaLovesGreece’s advice on the Best Hotels in Corfu for Families.

 Corfu or Crete: Which is Best for Island Hopping?